dorodo95/dorodo95.github.io/about.md

 Hello there!

 I'm <b>Rodolfo</b>, and I'm a <b>Technical Artist</b> currently working at [Aquiris] on [Horizon Chase 2].
 I've been working in the industry for the past 5 years and I'm extremely motivated by empowering artists and making cool stuff.
+The goal of this website is to serve as both a portfolio and a hub to share some knowledge and impressions about gamedev, and help others who are interested in learning more about TA.
 <br><br>

 My specialties include: